Natural gas in the United States: Processing

-Disposition of total US natural gas produced (gross withdrawals) in 2014.
-Data from US EIA.
+Disposition of total U.S. natural gas produced (gross withdrawals) in 2014.
+Data from U.S. EIA.

-Natural gas has a variety of chemical constituents that must be removed or diluted with other gas to achieve consistent pipeline quality.
+Natural gas has a variety of chemical constituents that must be removed or diluted with other gases to achieve consistent pipeline quality.
 Pipeline gas specifications vary from line to line, but generally the gas must contain no appreciable hydrogen sulfide (which is toxic), less than a few percent carbon dioxide (carbon dioxide reacts with water to form carbonic acid, which is corrosive to iron and steel pipe), and a British thermal unit (BTU) content of 900 or more.
 Natural gas delivered to consumers generally has a BTU content of about 1020 to 1050 per standard cubic foot, slightly higher than that of pure methane (1010 BTU).

 Liquids

 Natural gas is composed primarily of methane, but often contains longer-chain hydrocarbons.
 Hydrocarbon compounds from hexane (each molecule of which is a simple chain containing six carbon atoms, hence called C6) and heavier generally separate out ("condense") from the gas at the wellhead; this mixture is called condensate, and is usually reported as oil production, and sold to refineries the same as oil.
 The C2 through C5 hydrocarbons (ethane, propane, butane, and pentane) are known as natural gas liquids (NGLs), and remain in gaseous form until they are extracted at a gas processing plant.
-The division between the two classes is not perfect: some hexane, and heptane remain in the gas to be separated out as NGLs, while some butane and pentane, may separate out with the condensate.
+The division between the two classes is not perfect: some hexane and heptane remain in the gas to be separated out as NGLs, while some butane and pentane may separate out with the condensate.

-Natural gas which contains NGLs is called "wet gas."
+Natural gas, which contains NGLs, is called "wet gas."
 Gas which naturally contains no NGLs, or gas from which the NGLs have been removed, is called "dry gas."

-Natural gas liquids are used either for fuel (sold as propane, or liquid petroleum gas (LPG), or for feedstock to the petrochemical industry.
+Natural gas liquids are used either for fuel (sold as propane or liquid petroleum gas (LPG), or as feedstock for the petrochemical industry.

-The United States has been the world's top producer of NGLs since 2010, and is far above second place Saudi Arabia, which produced 1.82 million barrels per day in 2015.
+The United States has been the world's top producer of NGLs since 2010, and is far above second-place Saudi Arabia, which produced 1.82 million barrels per day in 2015.

 Increased production of NGLs since 2000 has lowered the price of NGLs in the North American market, leading to a surge in construction and expansion of petrochemical plants to convert ethane and propane into ethylene and propylene, which are used to make plastics.
 The United States has the world's largest ethylene-manufacturing capacity, 28.4 million tons per year in 2015, with projects to add another 7.6 million tons from 2015 through 2017.
 As of 2015, the reduction in NGL prices had turned North America from one of the high-cost places to manufacture petrochemical, into the lowest-cost area outside the Middle East.